IlijaAntanasijevic/Test/README.md

 # Vue JS Project

-While learning the Vue framework, I used vuex (store) instead of the API (though I gained knowledge about axios and JWT token).
+While learning the Vue framework, I used vuex (store) instead of the API (though I gained knowledge about axios and JWT token)

 It was created on 2023-Jun-20